sherylg343/thriller-books2/README.md

 a flash message will display to the user.
 * Werkzeug security was employed to protect user passwords when storing them in a user database.
-* Book review forms are required to ensure basic information is collected so that the reviews provide value to readers.
+* Book review forms are designed to ensure basic information is collected so that the reviews provide value to readers.
 These required fields are marked so user realizes they are required.
+HTML validation is also set up regarding type of field, type of input, and size limits.
-* Review form does include volume id and book title so they are captured for database, however, both input fields are disabled, so they cannot be altered by the user.
+* Review form does include volume id and book title so they are captured for database, however, both input fields are "readonly," so they cannot be altered by the user.
+* The edit form for book reviews also has "readonly" fields that can't be altered and key inputs are still marked required.
+The rating field does not use stars, but is designated a "number" type with a range of 1 to 5 to ensure the correct value range is selected.
 * The Review Title and Review Text have minimum and maximum lengths included in html tags to provide front-end validation.
 * A search criterion is required when searching for a book to provide